We partner with the top bus & train carriers to bring you the best deals.

 We don’t monkey around.
 We respond within minutes to help you out.

 There are 4 intercity buses per day from Paris to Geneva.
 Traveling by bus from Paris to Geneva usually takes around 8 hours and 40 minutes, but the fastest FlixBus bus can make the trip in 7 hours,

 |Shortest duration||7h 0m|

 |Trips per day||2|

 How much is a bus ticket from Paris to Geneva?

-$25.41 is the average price of a bus ticket from Paris to Geneva.
-This is currently one of the best deals in bus travel.
+$34.88 is the average price of a bus ticket from Paris to Geneva.
+Taking a bus is an affordable way to make this trip.
 It’s easy to find a bus ticket at this price or lower when you use Wanderu to book your trip online in advance of your travel date.

 Monthly average prices

 Prices as travel date approaches

 The easiest way to save money on bus tickets is by booking in advance!
 Many carriers increase prices as the travel date approaches, so it's always a good idea to buy your tickets as early as possible.
 Book at least 17 days in advance to save $31.96 or more on your ticket, compared to booking at the last minute.